Honeycomb Hubbard Model at van Hove Filling: Introduction

-We believe that this paper and the companion one are important as they provide the first rigorous results on the non-Fermi liquid behaviors in the doped graphene system.
+We believe that this paper is important since it addresses a doped graphene system that is of current interest in the physics community, and mathematically provide the first rigorous results on the non-Fermi liquid behavior on that system.

 Non-Fermi liquid behaviors have also been proved in the half-filled Hubbard model on the square lattice at half-filling \cite{AMR1, AMR2}.
 There are important differences between the two models.
-First of all, the model studied in \cite{AMR1} is at half-filling, in which there are no quantum corrections to the chemical potential and the dispersion relations, due to the particle-hole symmetry, which make the renormalization much simpler.
-Secondly, the Schwinger's functions as well as the self-energy in the current model are matrix valued functions, due to the lattice structure, which are harder to study than in \cite{AMR2}.
-The Fermi surface in the current model is triangle-like but not square-like also makes the analysis more involved.
-The fact that both models exhibit non-Fermi liquid behaviors may indicate some universal structure in models with van Hove singularities.
+First of all, the model studied in \cite{AMR1} is at half-filling, in which there are no quantum corrections to the chemical potential and the dispersion relations.
+This fact is due to the particle-hole symmetry, which make the renormalization analysis much simpler.
+Secondly, the Schwinger functions as well as the self-energy in the current model are matrix valued functions, due to the lattice structure, which are harder to study than in \cite{AMR1, AMR2}.
+The fact that the Fermi surface in the current model is triangle-like but not square-like also makes the analysis more involved.
+It is intriguing that both models exhibit non-Fermi liquid behaviors.
+It may indicate some universal structure in models with van Hove singularities.

 The main results of this paper will be proved with the Fermionic cluster expansions and rigorous renormalization group analysis \cite{BG, FT, M2}.
 One major difficulty in the proof is that the non-interacting Fermi surface $\cF_0$ is deformed by interaction, and the resulting interacting Fermi surface $\cF$ is moving when the temperature changes \cite{FST1}.
-This shift of Fermi surface may cause divergence of many coefficients in the naive perturbation expansions.
+This shift of Fermi surface may cause divergence of many coefficients in the naive perturbation expansion.
 In order to solve this problem, we introduce a counter-term to the interaction potential, in such a way that the interacting Fermi surface for the {\it new model} is fixed and coincides with $\cF_0$.
-The inversion problem, which concerns the uniqueness of the counter-term given a bare dispersion relation is not addressed in this paper.
-Sector analysis, the BKAR jungle formulas \cite{BK, AR} and the multi-arch expansions are the main tools that we shall employ to establish the upper bounds for the Schwinger's functions and the self-energy functions.
+The inversion problem \cite{FST1, FST2, FS1, FS2}, which concerns the existence and uniqueness of the counter-term given a bare dispersion relation is not addressed in this paper.
+Sector analysis, the BKAR jungle formulas \cite{BK, AR} and the multi-arch expansions are the main tools that we shall employ to establish the upper and lower bounds for the Schwinger functions and the self-energy function.